 Although such contractual relationships may be mutually beneficial, consideration of the fiscal, human resource, information technology, risk management, facilities/space management, budgetary, tax, legal and treasury related aspects of such a relationship must be considered.
 External Agencies are no longer allowed to use motor pool vehicles; they are not required to carry an employee bond as part of the insurance requirement.

 Accordingly, a draft contract must be subjected to thorough review by the appropriate campus and University administrative units prior to ratification and signature of the contract, in order to confirm that the relationship is in the best interest of the University as a whole.

 A standard contractual template will be utilized for all such agreements and will require approval of the campus and university administrative units referred to in this document.
 Additional terms may be added to the standard agreement, if mutually beneficial, but must be clearly noted as such.
 The standard contractual templates are accessible in the Related Information section of this policy web page.
-The initial term of the agreement will be for three years from the date of execution.
+The initial term of the agreement will be for four years from the date of execution.
 Agreements will be formally reviewed for compliance prior to any extension.
 Requests for extension should be submitted, following the same process as for the initial review, 90 days prior to the end-date of the agreement in order to allow adequate time for review.

 If the agency chooses not to extend the agreement, they will notify the Dean/Director of the Responsibility Center by the end-date of the original agreement.
 If IU decides not to extend an agreement, the agency will be notified by the original agreement end-date.